BunsenMcDubbs/crapfinder/README.md

 crapfinder
 ==========

-by Andrew Dai, Koushik Krishnan, Andrew Hoang and Peter Klinkmueller
+by Team _mmmYEP_ (Andrew Dai, Koushik Krishnan, Andrew Hoang and Peter Klinkmueller) at the MIT Blueprint Hackathon

 finds curated crap from online for you to purchase!

 ![demo](https://raw.github.com/BunsenMcDubbs/crapfinder/master/img/demo.png)

-written at the MIT Blueprint Hackathon